cogment/cogment-py-sdk/README.md

 ### Used Cogment protobuf API

-The version of the used cogment protobuf API is defined in the `.cogment-api.yml` file at the root of the repository.
+The version of the used cogment protobuf API is defined in the `.cogment-api.yaml` file at the root of the repository.
+The following can be defined:

+- `cogment_api_version: "latest"`, is the default, it retrieves the _latest_ build of the cogment-api `develop`,
+- `cogment_api_version: "vMAJOR.MINOR.PATCH[-PRERELEASE]"`, retrieves an official release of cogment-api.
+- `cogment_api_path: "../path/to/cogment-api"`, retrieves a local version of cogment-api found at the given path ; if set, this overrides `cogment_api_version`.

+> ⚠️ when building a docker image, `cogment_api_path` needs to exists in the docker file system.
+In practice it means it should be a subdirectory of the current directory.

 ### Building a Docker image